viveakrt/viveakrt/README.md

 **01010110 01101001 01110110 01100101 01101011** is a ✨ _special_ ✨
 - 🔭 I’m currently working on myself
 - 🌱 I’m currently learning machine learning
-- 👯 I’m looking to collaborate on django
+- 👯 I’m looking for budies
 - 🤔 I’m looking for help with ideas
 - 💬 Ask me about team Up
 - ⚡ Fun fact: Code is like humor.
 When you have to explain it, it’s bad